jgable/gulp-cache/README.md

 > [Optional] What to store as the cached result of the task.

-- Can be a function that returns an Object or a promise that resolves to an Object.
-Optionally, can accept a callback for idiomatic node style asynchronous operations.
+- Can be a function that returns an Object or a `Promise `that resolves to an Object.

-- Can also be set to a string that will be picked (using `_.pick`) of the task result file.
+- Can also be set to a string that will be picked of the task result file.

 - The result of this method is run through `JSON.stringify` and stored in a temp file for later retrieval.